Why Emancipation Day is Held April 16 in Washington, D.C.

 In 1861, a bill to end slavery in the district passed both houses of Congress and was signed into law by President Lincoln on April 16, 1862.

 An Emancipation Commission was formed to establish the validity of those who claimed compensation.
 African Americans who opted to leave the country were paid $100.

 Nine months later, the national Emancipation Proclamation was enacted.
 (January 1, 1863.)
 While the war still needed to be won to enforce it, the Proclamation provided that those former slaves who were freed could be enrolled into the paid service of the United States armed forces.
 The Proclamation ordered all segments of the Union Army to recognize and maintain the freedom of ex-slaves.

 Bringing African Americans into the Union Army was a major factor in the North’s eventual ability to win the war.

 Then in the late 1980s long-time D.C. resident Loretta Carter Hanes began a campaign to once again recognize the day.

 As launched by Hanes, the first ceremony was in 1998 with a wreath-laying ceremony near the Emancipation Day memorial in Lincoln Park.

 Emancipation Day Memorials

 The more recent memorial, dedicated in 1998, is much more pleasing to today’s population.
 The focal point of the memorial is three black Union infantrymen and one black Union sailor.
-All four are standing and look determined, committed to a cause.
-The soldiers all hold guns, and the inscription reads: “Civil War to Civil Rights and Beyond.”
+All four are standing resolutely.
+They hold guns, and the inscription reads: “Civil War to Civil Rights and Beyond.”